GRIPHERO

 Picture

-A consumer suffering harm/fuel contamination/exposure at the pumps, and simply documenting empty safety-glove dispensers and non-compliant hazard labels, has all the evidence needed for submitting a no-win-no-fee Personal Injury Claim.
+A user suffering harm/fuel contamination/exposure at the pumps, and simply documenting empty safety-glove dispensers and non-compliant hazard labels, has all the evidence needed for submitting a no-win-no-fee Personal Injury Claim.

 Therefore, regulation-compliant labels and consumer Safety-Gloves should be high on the priority list of daily forecourt operations.
 However, many fuel operators have both shown and told us that these two consumer safety aspects have historically been at the bottom of their operational priorities.